Sage-Bionetworks/mongo/README.md

 - Modify the entrypoint script to create a DB user at startup using the values of the environment variables `${MONGO_USERNAME}` and `${MONGO_PASSWORD}`.
-It is recommended to use this user rather than MongoDB default user for better security.
+It is recommended for better security to use this user rather than MongoDB default user .